syncfusion-content/install-docs/Common/Essential-Studio/licensing/how-to-register-in-an-application.md

 ## Windows Forms

-Register the licensing code in static void main method before calling **Application.Run()** method in C#.
-In Visual Basic, register the licensing code in **Application.designer.vb** file constructor.
+Register the license key in the static void Main method before calling **Application.Run()** in C#.
+In Visual Basic, register the license key in **Application.designer.vb** file constructor.

 N> If the **Application.Designer.vb** file is not included by default in the project, it will be generated in the **My Project** folder in your VB project directory.